-What licences, authorisations or qualifications are required for insurance and reinsurance companies to conduct business?
+3 What licences, authorisations or qualifications are required for insurance and reinsurance companies to conduct business?

-As mentioned above, (re)insurance undertakings must obtain prior regulatory approval from the Central Bank in order to conduct (re)insurance business in Ireland.
-The authorisation is granted to either a life or non-life (re)insurance undertaking in respect of one or more specified classes of insurance, which relate to different types of risk.
+As mentioned in question 2, insurance and reinsurance undertakings must obtain prior regulatory approval from the Central Bank to conduct insurance and reinsurance business in Ireland.
+The authorisation is granted to either a life or non-life insurance and reinsurance undertaking in respect of one or more specified classes of insurance, which relate to different types of risks.